VRConservation/fbabook/chapters/.ipynb_checkpoints/funding-checkpoint.md

 Updated to include 2024q1 grants

 ## Findings
-To better understand the geographic distribution, success rates, and funding gaps/needs, the Forest Business Alliance undertook a preliminary study examining CAL FIRE's Business and Workforce Development Grants from the first quarter of 2022 through the third quarter of 2023 (new data and analysis will be added when available).
+To better understand the geographic distribution, success rates, and funding gaps/needs, the Forest Business Alliance undertook a preliminary study examining CAL FIRE's Business and Workforce Development Grants from the first quarter of 2022 through the first quarter of 2024 (new data and analysis will be added when available).
 The initial analysis of CAL FIRE's Business and Workforce Development Grants Program found the following:

 - More funding is needed for the Program; funding requests or needs far outstrip the grant funds awarded.
-As of Q3 2023, about \$70 million in requests were funded, but the total requests were nearly \$263 million.
-Sustainable infrastructure to process wood biomass in California and workforce development are critical elements of the <a href="http://gg.gg/1a38lc" target="_blank">Roadmap to a Million Acres</a>.
+As of Q1 2024, approximately \$82 million in requests were funded, but the total requests were nearly \$330 million.
+Sustainable infrastructure to process wood biomass in California and workforce development are critical elements of the <a href="https://wildfiretaskforce.org/wp-content/uploads/2022/04/roadmap-to-million-acres_2022.pdf" target="_blank">Roadmap to a Million Acres</a>.
 - The top 10 grant-receiving counties in order were Tuolumne, Shasta, Plumas, Tulare, Humboldt, Yolo, Placer, Siskiyou, Fresno, and Mariposa Counties.
 - The counties that have not yet received funds are Colusa, Del Norte, Glenn, Imperial, Inyo, Kern, Kings, Merced, and Santa Barbara.
 Imperial is the sole county not making a funding request (and unlikely to do so given its landscape dominated by desert and agriculture)
-- The largest proportion of grants awarded as of March 2024 went to the Sierra Cascade (64%) and North Coast (30%)regions.
+- The largest proportion of grants awarded as of March 2024 went to the Sierra Cascade (64%) and North Coast (30%) regions.
 The Central Coast (5%) and Southern California (1%) were far behind, although the Central Coast increased by two percentage points and Southern California by 0.5.
 - The counties with the highest grant success rate (proportion successfully funded or awarded/requested) were Stanislaus, Sutter, Solano, Siskiyou, Modoc, Humboldt, Alpine, Sacramento, Mariposa, and Lake counties.
 However, a bivariate analysis simultaneously examining requested and awarded amounts showed that the most successful counties (high amount awarded with the low amount requested) were Ventura, Alpine, San Francisco, Sacramento, and Sutter Counties.
-To increase the analysis's accuracy, the applicants' project locations need to be more precise.
-Precise location data for applicants and grantees would also help analyze counties and regions with the most need, e.g., disadvantaged communities.
+- The applicants' project locations need to be more precise to increase the accuracy of the analysis.
+Accurate location data for applicants and grantees would also help analyze counties and regions with the most need, e.g., disadvantaged communities.

 ## Background
 Prior to European settlement, fires were commonly utilized throughout California by Tribal communities as a tool for managing food, game, disease, and community safety.
 Approximately 4.4 million acres burned annually in California before 1800 {cite}`stephens_etal_2007`.
 This acreage is far more than in recent years but likely differs in the total acres burned at high severity.
 Fast forward—fire suppression, severe drought, and climate change have created forest ecosystems well outside their natural conditions, making them prone to severe wildfires and negatively affecting habitats and communities.